wasidennis/AdaptSegNet/README.md

 * Download the [Cityscapes Dataset](https://www.cityscapes-dataset.com/) as the target domain, and put it in the `data/Cityscapes` folder

 ## Testing
-* Download the pre-trained [GTA5-to-Cityscapes model](http://vllab.ucmerced.edu/ytsai/CVPR18/GTA2Cityscapes_multi-ed35151c.pth) and put it in the `model` folder
+* Download the pre-trained multi-level [GTA5-to-Cityscapes model](http://vllab.ucmerced.edu/ytsai/CVPR18/GTA2Cityscapes_multi-ed35151c.pth) and put it in the `model` folder

 * Test the model and results will be saved in the `result` folder